 The University is a legally independent, chartered organisation, which is also an exempt charity.
-It is a private institution which receives significant public funding, principally from the Higher Education Funding Council for England (HEFCE).
+It is regulated by the Office for Students (OfS).

 The Council is the University’s supreme governing body, responsible for setting its strategic direction and policies governing all aspects of the University's activity, and for the University's finances and assets.